Installation Problems

 In Yellow (Notice)

-- If the wires that appear as down are supposed tobe with traffic, follow the steps of the previous section (Critical)
+- If the wires that appear as down should have traffic, follow the steps of the previous section (Critical)

 - If the wires that appear as down are not in use and you want to remove the notice signal, you can delete the unused wires.
-Consider that changes in the wire configuration will stop the traffic for some seconds.
+Consider that changes in the wire configuration will stop the traffic for some time (between 10 seconds and two minutes, depending on the server configuration).

 Inverted Traffic

 To verify that this is the case, go to Statistics->Throughput->Interfaces and select the wire interface configured in the access side.
-If it shows more received throughput that sent throughput, it is indication that the wire is inverted.
-This can be confirm selecting the throughput of the Internet-side interface to see that its sent traffic is bigger than its received traffic.
+If it shows more received throughput than sent throughput, it is indication that the wire is inverted.
+This can be confirmed selecting the throughput of the Internet-side interface to see that its sent traffic is bigger than its received traffic.

 To fix the issue, go to Configuration->Interfaces->Data Wires and, in the inverted wire, press the Swap interfaces icon.